Nick Cave: 2000–present (as of 2025)

-and was also set up at the international Weekend of War and Peace, Paris on 10 and 11 November 2018 performed by L' Orchestre Philharmonique de Radio France at Cité de la Musique (Philharmonie de Paris) with live television broadcasting on Arte and France Musique.
+and was also set up at the international Weekend of War and Peace, Paris on 10 and 11 November 2018 performed by L' Orchestre philharmonique de Radio France at Cité de la Musique (Philharmonie de Paris) with live television broadcasting on Arte and France Musique.

 In 2020, Cave wrote the libretto for L.I.T.A.N.I.E.S, a trance-minimal chamber opera by Nicholas Lens.
 A recording produced by both writers was released by Deutsche Grammophon.

+In 2004, Cave said: "I'm forever near a stereo saying, 'What the fuck is this garbage?'
+And the answer is always the Red Hot Chili Peppers."
+The line is widely quoted in discourse around the band; their bassist, Flea, a fan of Cave, wrote that it had hurt him.
+In 2025, Cave wrote an apology on his website, saying it was "an offhand and somewhat uncharitable remark" with "no malice intended", and announced that he had recently contributed to a record by Flea.

 Film scores and theatre music

 Cave creates original film scores with fellow Bad Seeds band member Warren Ellis—they first teamed up in 2005 to work on Hillcoat's bushranger film The Proposition, for which Cave also wrote the screenplay.

-In 2006, Cave and Ellis composed the music for Andrew Dominik's adaptation of Ron Hansen's The Assassination of Jesse James by the Coward Robert Ford.
+In 2007, Cave and Ellis composed the music for Andrew Dominik's adaptation of Ron Hansen's The Assassination of Jesse James by the Coward Robert Ford.
 By the time Dominik's film was released, Hillcoat was preparing his next project, The Road, an adaptation of Cormac McCarthy's novel about a father and son struggling to survive in a post-apocalyptic world.
 Cave and Ellis wrote and recorded the score for the film, which was released in 2009.
 In 2011, Cave and Ellis reunited with Hillcoat to score his latest picture, Lawless.
-Cave also authored this screenplay based on Matt Bondurant's novel The Wettest County in the World.
+Cave also authored this screenplay based on Matt Bondurant's novel The Wettest County in the World (2008).
 Set in Depression-era Franklin County, Virginia, the film was released in 2012.

 In 2016, Cave and Ellis scored the neo-Western film Hell or High Water, directed by David Mackenzie.
 The following year, they scored Taylor Sheridan's neo-Western Wind River, as well as Australian director David Michôd's War Machine.

-Cave and Ellis have also scored a number of documentary films, including The English Surgeon (2007), West of Memphis (2012) and Prophet's Prey (2015).
-Cave and Ellis created music for the Vesturport productions Woyzeck, The Metamorphosis and Faust.
+Cave and Ellis have also scored a number of documentary films, including The English Surgeon (2007), West of Memphis (2012), Prophet's Prey (2015) and The Velvet Queen (2021).
+Cave and Ellis created music for the Icelandic theatre group Vesturport productions Woyzeck, The Metamorphosis and Faust.